pujiangxian88888888/Call-of-duty-blackops3-custom-RainbowSix-Extraction-style-hud/README.md

 FOR COPYRIGHT,I CANNOT PUBSLISH IMAGES AND FONTS ON GITHUB,YOU CAN DOWNLOAD THESE FILES AT DEVRAW

-FIRST YOU MUST DOWNLOAD L3akMod from https://wiki.modme.co/wiki/black_ops_3/lua_(lui)/Installation.html and install it ,OR THE MOD TOOLS CANNOT COMPILES THE LUA FILE!(console will show "lua not support")
+FIRST YOU MUST DOWNLOAD L3akMod from https://wiki.modme.co/wiki/black_ops_3/lua_(lui)/Installation.html and install it ,OR THE MOD TOOL CANNOT COMPILES LUA FILES!(console will show "lua not support")

 Put file "converter_gdt_dirs_0.txt" in ROOT/bin;
 Put file "c_r6e_hud.gdt" in ROOT/source_data;